-Unfortunately, Laurits’ mischief soon results in serious, irreparable harm, albeit unintentionally, in a tragic event that mirrors certain mythological stories (such as those of Thjazi, Geirröd, and Otter), in which Loki’s foolish or hasty action have dire consequences for others.
+Unfortunately, Laurits’ mischief soon results in serious, irreparable harm, albeit unintentionally, in a tragic event that mirrors certain mythological stories (such as those of Thjazi, Geirröd, and Otter), in which Loki’s foolish or hasty actions have dire consequences for others.

 In the first episode, Magne accompanies Isolde to the local shop for groceries, where Wenche runs the cash.
 As the teenagers check out, Wenche rather cryptically states that the mountain is dangerous.
 “You might be needed, Magne,” she says.
 The teens brush off the advice and go on about their day; later in the episode, they hike up the mountain together.
 However, they only get so far before Magne receives an alarming but vague message from Laurits that something has happened to their mother.
-Unable to reach his brother, Magne hies it for home, where he learns that the “emergency” is their mother’s redecorating spree
+Unable to reach his brother, Magne hies it for home, where he learns that the “emergency” is their mother’s redecorating spree.